purunep/Capstoneproject/project/README.md

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+TODO: What kind of model did you choose for this experiment and why?
+Give an overview of the types of parameters and their ranges used for the hyperparameter search Hyperparameters are adjustable parameters that let us control the model training process
-Hyperparameters are adjustable parameters that let us control the model training process.

 Hyperparameter tuning is the process of finding the configuration of hyperparameters that results in the best performance.
-For the experiment, I am using **Random sampling** , which supports discrete and continuous hyperparameeters.It supports early termination of low-performance runs.
+For this experiment, we are using **Random sampling** , which supports discrete and continuous hyperparameeters.It supports early termination of low-performance runs.
 For the **Random sampling**, we providing parameter **-C** to provide uniform distributed between 0.5 to 1.00.
 And also using parameter **--max_iter** as choice value of 10, 20 or 30.
 For the termination policy, we are using **BanditPolicy**, its based on slack factor and evaluation interval.Bandit terminates runs where the primary metric is not within the specified slack factor compared to the best performing run.